OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Malformed A Tags

-This test skip the HREF attribute so you can get to the meat of the XSS:
+This test skips the `[href](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#href)` attribute to demonstrate an XSS attack using event handlers:

 `\<a onmouseover="alert(document.cookie)"\>xxs link\</a\>`

-Also, Chrome loves to replace missing quotes for you. if you ever get stuck just leave them off and Chrome will put them in the right place and fix your missing quotes on a URL or script.
+Chrome automatically inserts missing quotes for you.
+If you encounter issues, try omitting them and Chrome will correctly place the missing quotes in URLs or scripts for you.

 `\<a onmouseover=alert(document.cookie)\>xxs link\</a\>`